-5.1 Advantages of Direct to Handset Satellite
+4.1 Advantages of Direct to Handset Satellite

 - i.
 Some of the advantages of direct to handset satellite are: - ii.
-It can provide global and ubiquitous connectivity, regardless of terrestrial infrastructure or geographical barriers. - ili.
-It can offer high-speed and low-latency communication, especially with low-earth orbit (LEO) satellites that are closer to the earth than geostationary orbit (GEO) satellites. - iv.
+It can provide global and ubiquitous connectivity, regardless of terrestrial infrastructure or geographical barriers. - iii.
+Low-Earth Orbit (LEO) satellites that are closer to the earth than geostationary orbit (GEO) satellites can offer relatively high-speed and low-latency communication. - iv.
 It can enhance the resilience and security of communication, especially in disaster situations or hostile environments. - v.
 It can create new opportunities and markets for satellite operators, mobile network operators, handset manufacturers, and service providers.

-5.2 Disadvantages of Direct to Handset Satellite
+4.2 Disadvantages of Direct to Handset Satellite